 In the last 12 months, there were 61 million page views and 15 million unique visitors to All About Birds.
 Ads can be rotated with other ads, or advertisers can take over ad slots based on the average number of monthly page views.

 Bird watchers tend to be an older demographic and highly educated.
 Our surveys show that they are not only bird enthusiasts, but also green advocates, health conscious, techie, and have active lifestyles.
-Birders enjoy travel, museums, federal/state refuges/parks, photography, movies, music, and dining out.
+Birders enjoy travel, museums, federal/state refuges/parks, photography, movies, music, reading publications, and dining out.